bullyard/ubl-invoice/README.md

+# UBL-Invoice Modified to be used AS a EHF 2.0 generator

+Rough implemntation to support invoice, credit note and reminder

 # UBL-Invoice

 A PHP Wrapper for creating UBL invoices.
 This code is a hard fork of the [`cleverit/UBL_invoice`](https://github.com/CleverIT/UBL_invoice) package.
 Feel free to contribute if you are missing features.